enkidevs/curriculum/sql/dql/using-select/select-columns.md

 | Ivysaur   | 60 | 62     |
 | Venusaur  | 80 | 82     |

-*Note:* running a query gives a *copy* of your original table that contains only the requested columns.
+> 💡 Running a query gives a *copy* of your original table that contains only the requested columns.
 This resulting table is often called the *result set*.

 The *result set* isn't stored permanently in the database, and it doesn't change any tables in the database.

+If you want to try this query yourself, check the *Learn More* section for the playground link.

 > Returning all data from a table is often useful to inspect new databases.
 But it's sometimes a bad idea to use the `SELECT *` syntax for *real production data* (which is often a lot of data).
 A couple reasons:
 - **Unnecessary costs!** Some databases charge money per retrieved data (e.g. Google's BigQuery)